 Former Berowra Catchment Management Committee

-the BCMC were defined in the Catchment Management Act 1989 (NSW).
-Primarily, the BCMC was responsible for the coordination of natural resource management activities in the Berowra Catchment, which is the area bounded
+of the BCMC were defined in the Catchment Management Act 1989 (NSW).
+Primarily, the BCMC was responsible for the coordination of natural resource management activities in the Berowra Catchment, which is the area

 The role of the BCMC was to bring people and agencies together to identify problems and determine how they could be overcome.
 This was to ensure the conservation of the catchment’s distinct character as well as its

 diverse natural and cultural heritage.
 The committee brought together people from a range of backgrounds and interests with a variety of skills and knowledge to help make the catchment a better place for all to live and work

 in, and to conserve for future generations to enjoy.

 Pursuit of ecologically sustainable development — a significant management challenge